wolfoerster/DoublePendulum/README.md

 To limit accumulated errors in the calculation, simulations are stopped automatically after 3 minutes of simulated time.
 If you press [Start] again, the simulation will run for another 3 minutes.

 You can change the speed of a simulation by doing a mouse click on the 'dT' field of the simulation.
-Left click doubles the speed, right click halvens it.
+Left click doubles the speed, right click halves it.

 The checkboxes 'H', 'M' and 'S' are used to highlight, mute or solo a simulation in the Poincare views (2D and 3D).